BuzzReferrals/TangoCard_DotNet_SDK/README.md

 <a name="license"></a>
 # License #

 The Tango Card C#/.NET 4.0 SDK is free to use, given some restrictions.
-Please see the LICENSE file for details.
+Please see the <a href="https://github.com/tangocarddev/TangoCard_Java_SDK/blob/master/LICENSE.md" target="_blank">LICENSE</a> file for details.

+<a name="contact_us"></a>
+# Contact Us #
+If you have any questions about using this SDK, please do contact us at <a href="mailto:sdk@tangocard.com?Subject=Tango Card C#/.NET 4.0 SDK Question">sdk@tangocard.com</a>

+To learn more about Tango Card integration solutions, call 1.877.55.TANGO.